What is meant by a 'heritage listing'?

 - Aboriginal sites register

 - Australian national shipwreck database, a list of all known shipwrecks in Australian waters.

 - Section 170 Registers, list items under the care, control and management of NSW state agencies.

-To find further information on items listed on the Commonwealth Heritage List contact the Australian Heritage Council.
+For more information on items listed on the Commonwealth Heritage List contact the Australian Heritage Council.

 - The National Trust Register maintained by the National Trust of Australia is one of the most comprehensive of the non-statutory registers.
 It was first established nearly fifty years ago and is a reference for the compilation of statutory registers, particularly local government heritage studies.

-- The Royal Australian Institute of Architects' Register of 20th Century Buildings which is an important resource in assessing the heritage of our own time.
+- The Royal Australian Institute of Architects Register of 20th Century Buildings which is an important resource in assessing the heritage of our own time.

 - The Art Deco Society Register which lists important buildings from the interwar (1918-39) period.